 Here is an article about a recent piece of information gathering which may be of interest to you, regarding so-called ‘climate tipping points’.

-As I gather my thoughts, and gather information for my product-in-development, the Well Gathered spreadsheet for vegan and climate activists, I realise something.
+As I gather my thoughts, and gather information for my product-in-development, the Well Hunted, Well Gathered directory for vegan and climate activists, I realise something.
 It is this: as climate breakdown is a global issue more urgent than any other, affecting absolutely everyone, the response must be a radically inclusive one, which means a non-binary one.

 This means that as radical climate activists we must build bridges between all opposing ideologies, identities and groups, in the name of saving humanity itself and the many other species in danger of extinction.
 This includes building bridges between the religious and the non-religious, between the different religions, between opposing political viewpoints and between vegans and meat-eaters.

 It may be up to those of us who are vegans to take the initiative in building bridges with our meat-eating human brethren.
 I urge all militant vegans to look at the bigger picture here -if we can work together as a species to tackle climate breakdown, then naturally more meat eaters will go vegan.
 On a scientific level it’s well established that humans need to switch to a more plant-based diet for a sustainable future on Earth, including in response to global CO2 emissions and the paucity of carbon sinks worldwide, with forests cleared by the agricultural industry -particularly meat and dairy- and the growing threat of forest fires.